Fish Sticks get a gourmet upgrade with fresh cod, savory spices, and crispy Panko—way better than the frozen kind!

 Recipe Notes

-Note 1: Cod: For the best results, we recommend using cod in this recipe.
-If using frozen cod, make sure it is fully thawed by following the package directions, and be sure to thoroughly dry the fish using a paper towel before using in this recipe.
+Note 1: For best results, I recommend using cod in this recipe.
+If using frozen cod, make sure it is fully thawed by following the package directions, and be sure to thoroughly dry the fish using a paper towel before using.
 (Wet fish=soggy fish sticks!)

-Note 2: Panko: This is a type of breadcrumb that creates a crispy, crunchy coating.
+Note 2: Panko breadcrumbs create a crispy coating.
 Panko can be found in most grocery stores typically near regular breadcrumbs.

-Note 3: Parmesan cheese: Grab a block of Parmesan cheese and grate it on the small holes of a box grater for an accurate measurement here!
+Note 3: Grab a block of Parmesan cheese and grate it on the small holes of a grater for an accurate measurement!

-Note 4: Tartar sauce: When it comes to serving these fish sticks, tartar sauce is a must in my opinion.
+Note 4: When it comes to serving these fish sticks, tartar sauce is a must.
 You can prepare the sauce ahead of time (the flavor only intensifies and improves with time).
-Here's our favorite homemade tartar sauce (dill can be left out for a quicker prep time):
+Here’s my favorite homemade tartar sauce (dill can be left out for a quicker prep):

-• Stir everything together in a small bowl until smooth: 2 tbsp lemon juice, 1/2 cup real mayo (Best Foods), 1-1/2 tbsp sweet pickle relish, 1 tbsp finely chopped dill, 1/2 tsp dijon, 1/2 tsp Worcestershire, 1/8 tsp each: salt & pepper
+• Stir everything together in a small bowl until smooth: 2 tbsp lemon juice, 1/2 cup mayo (Best Foods), 1-1/2 tbsp sweet pickle relish, 1 tbsp finely chopped dill, 1/2 tsp Dijon, 1/2 tsp Worcestershire, 1/8 tsp each: salt and pepper.

 Note 5: Air Fryer Instructions: Preheat the air fryer to 400°F (200°C).
-Place the fish sticks in the air fryer basket in a single layer, making sure they are not touching each other.
+Place fish sticks in the air fryer basket in a single layer, making sure they are not touching.
 Generously spray with cooking spray.
-Cook for 8-10 minutes, flipping them over halfway through the cooking time.
-Check for doneness by cutting into a fish stick to ensure that the fish is fully cooked through.
+Cook for 8–10 minutes, flipping them halfway through.
+Check for doneness by cutting into a fish stick to ensure the fish is fully cooked through.

 Serving: 1serving | Calories: 412kcal | Carbohydrates: 32.9g | Protein: 31g | Fat: 16.7g | Cholesterol: 149.9mg | Sodium: 666.1mg | Fiber: 2.1g | Sugar: 2g